smtcoq/smtcoq/doc/sources.md

 for some Booleans `G0` and `G1`.
 This step is indeed doable for propositional equality and comparison over bit-vectors, propsitional equality and comparison over Coq intergers `Z`, and propositional equality over fuctional arrays, since the corresponding Boolean predicates are proven to be equivalent.
-I.e.,
+E.g.,

 ```coq
 Lemma bv_ult_B2P: forall n (a b: bitvector n), bv_ult a b = true <-> bv_ultP a b.